w3f/research/docs/polkadot/implementors-guide/guide.md

 1. Clean up outgoing paras.
 This means removing the entries under `Heads`, `ValidationCode`, `FutureCodeUpgrades`, and `FutureCode`.
 An according entry should be added to `PastCode`, `PastCodeMeta`, and `PastCodePruning` using the outgoing `ParaId` and removed `ValidationCode` value.
 This is because any outdated validation code must remain available on-chain for a determined amount of blocks, and validation code outdated by de-registering the para is still subject to that invariant.
 1. Apply all incoming paras by initializing the `Heads` and `ValidationCode` using the genesis parameters.
 1. Amend the `Parachains` list to reflect changes in registered parachains.

 #### Initialization

 1. Do pruning based on all entries in `PastCodePruning` with `BlockNumber <= now`.
 Update the corresponding `PastCodeMeta` and `PastCode` accordingly.

+#### Routines

+* `schedule_para_initialize(ParaId, ParaGenesisArgs)`: schedule a para to be initialized at the next session.
+* `schedule_para_cleanup(ParaId)`: schedule a para to be cleaned up at the next session.
+* `schedule_code_upgrade(ParaId, ValidationCode, expected_at: BlockNumber)`: Schedule a future code upgrade of the given parachain, to be applied after inclusion of a block of the same parachain executed in the context of a relay-chain block with number >= `expected_at`.
+* `note_new_head(ParaId, HeadData, BlockNumber)`: note that a para has progressed to a new head, where the new head was executed in the context of a relay-chain block with given number.
+This will apply pending code upgrades based on the block number provided.
+* `validation_code_at(ParaId, at: BlockNumber, assume_intermediate: Option<BlockNumber>)`: Fetches the validation code to be used when validating a block in the context of the given relay-chain height.
+A second block number parameter may be used to tell the lookup to proceed as if an intermediate parablock has been included at the given relay-chain height.
+This may return past, current, or (with certain choices of `assume_intermediate`) future code. `assume_intermediate`, if provided, must be before `at`.
+If `at` is too old or the `ParaId` does not reference any live para, this may return `None`.

 #### Finalization